-For fifty years, BAC Community Bank, formerly known as Bank of Agriculture & Commerce (BAC) and ECC Bank a Division of Bank of Agriculture & Commerce (ECC), has provided comprehensive financial and banking services to three counties contiguous to the Delta.
-These include Contra Costa, San Joaquin and Stanislaus Counties.
-“We’re a classic community bank, a privately-owned institution serving small to mid-sized area businesses, professionals and individuals with a variety of deposit accounts and loan products,” explains Bill Trezza, the bank’s chief executive officer.
+For nearly 60 years, BAC Community Bank has provided comprehensive financial and banking services to three counties in the Bay Delta region of California -- Contra Costa, San Joaquin and Stanislaus.
+“We’re a classic community bank, a privately-owned institution serving small to mid-sized area businesses, professionals and individuals with a variety of deposit accounts and loan products,” explains Bill Trezza, a BAC Community Bank board member.

 The Berberian Family has lived and operated businesses in the region for more than half-a-century.
 The late Arthur Berberian was one of the original founders when the bank was formed in Brentwood and opened its doors in 1965.
 Arthur’s son Ronald A. Berberian is the bank’s president and chairman of the board, and he remains committed to providing BAC customers a unique community banking experience.
 His devotion toward customers is reflected throughout the bank’s daily operations.

 BAC is a strong and viable bank despite various local economic challenges.
-In the mid 1980s, there were over 14,000 banks in the U.S.; there are now 6,500.
+In the mid-1980s, there were over 14,000 banks in the U.S.; there are now a little over 4,000.
 BAC has weathered severe recessions in each decade since, as well as a wave of continuing consolidations.
-We are the twenty-second oldest charter in California.
+We are the 18th oldest bank headquartered in California.

-Trezza credits BAC’s ability to compete and grow to a strategic decision to concentrate on community banking with an emphasis on local business, professional and individual depositors.
+A strategic decision to concentrate on community banking with an emphasis on local business, professional and individual depositors has been key to the bank's success.
 “After the recession in the 1990s, BAC focused on basic banking.
-We switched our funding reliance from CDs— and other interest-bearing deposit sources— and focused on business and household checking accounts.”
+We switched our funding reliance from CDs — and other interest-bearing deposit sources — and focused on business and household checking accounts,” says Trezza.

 Another key decision came in 1994 when the bank decided to invest heavily in software programs and become a community banking pioneer in computer technology.
 Even before the Internet, BAC’s business customers were able to track and control their accounts electronically.
 “This put us on an even keel with the big national and international banks,” Trezza explains.

-The bank’s expertise lies in our ability to offer a full range of cutting edge consumer banking products such as mobile deposit through most smart devices and the newly launched Kasasa® reward accounts; as well as commercial bankingservices tailored to physicians, dentists, attorneys, accountants and other business entities engaged in agricultural, commercial and industrial activities.
-BAC customizes banking services and products to satisfy the goals of these business establishments as well as servicing the personal banking needs of the owners or principals and their employees.
+The bank’s expertise lies in our ability to offer a full range of cutting-edge consumer banking products such as mobile deposit through most smart devices and the Kasasa® reward accounts; as well as commercial banking services tailored to physicians, dentists, attorneys, accountants and other business entities engaged in agricultural, commercial and industrial activities.
+BAC customizes banking services and products to satisfy the goals of these business establishments as well as meeting the personal banking needs of the owners or principals and their employees.